ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/app-profiling-streamline.md

 Whilst sampling only provides a statistical view, it is less intrusive and has less processing overhead than instrumentation.

-The profiler looks at memory, CPU activity and cycles, cache misses, and many parts of the GPU, amongst other performance metrics.
+The profiler looks at performance metrics such as memory, CPU activity and cycles, cache misses, and many parts of the GPU.

-It can also provide a timeline-view of these counters to show any changes in the application's performance, which can reveal bottlenecks, and help you identify where to focus your optimization efforts.
+It can also provide a timeline-view of these counters to show any changes in the application's performance, which can reveal bottlenecks, and help you to identify where to focus your optimization efforts.

 ![Streamline image alt-text#center](Streamline.png "Figure 1.
 Streamline Timeline View")